 Isla del Sol will go down in history (of the travels of Sandeepa and Chetan, of course!) as the first time we got stranded.
 Stuck on an island in the middle of a lake.
 Without any phones or internet.
 Without any means to get to the mainland.

-We had chosen this island, Isla del Sol (translated to the island of the sun) as our last destination in Bolivia.
-It is the biggest island on the high altitude lake Titicaca.
+We had chosen this island, Isla del Sol (translated to the island of the Sun) as our last destination in Bolivia.
+It is the biggest island on the high altitude Lake Titicaca.
 It sounded like a perfect combination.
-Tso Moriri, the high altitude lake in the Himalayas had left us spellbound; we had fallen in love with island life on Ilha Grande.
+Tso Moriri, the high altitude lake in the Himalayas had left us spellbound.
+We have forever drooled over images of the famous Andaman islands in India, even researched some Andaman tour packages and had fallen in love with island life on Ilha Grande.
 Naturally, we knew we had to visit Isla del Sol.

 “Oh yeah, that’s the real Copacabana”